 Empowering women through literacy and life skills

-We launch a functional adult literacy programme to women's groups in each communities across East Africa.
-This brings development to every household and empowerment to the women and their families, benefit the whole community.
+We launch functional adult literacy (FAL) programmes to women's groups in communities across East Africa.
+This brings development to every household and empowers the women and their families, benefitting the whole community.

 January 2017 - December 2017

 There is a systemic problem of abject poverty and inertia of those trapped in poverty, particularly in remote rural and neglected areas of Africa